 The Youth Council has already given DNB a great deal of workable tips, e.g. use vloggers to tell kids how to handle money wisely, create a website aimed at young people in debt, develop a budgeting app to keep track of income and spending, and create a money game.
 One important point that the members of the Council made was that it is important to break the taboo on debts, which will encourage young people to ask for help sooner rather than later when they run into money trouble.
 In short, they have given us many practical tips that we can do something with.

-Every school year, DNB presents the Youth Council with a dilemma.
-The Youth Council then performs an in-depth study of this subject.
-DNB provides them with the necessary information and offers them the opportunity to discuss the subject with internal and external experts.
-After studying the subject the Youth Council presents its findings and recommendations to DNB's Governing Board.
+Every school year, DNB presents the Youth Council with a question.
+The Youth Council then takes its time to study the question.
+DNB provides the members with the necessary information and gives them the opportunity to discuss the topic with experts in and outside of DNB.
+The Council then presents its findings and recommendations to DNB's Governing Board.

-Everyone benefits from having a Youth Council: children have the opportunity to think more about the world around them, decision makers can discover new approaches to problems, and teachers can become inspired by the children's creative thinking.
-To set up the Youth Council, DNB received support from the Missing Chapter Foundation, a partner of Unicef Netherlands.
-The aim of both organisations is to ensure that children have an equal voice in the decisions that affect them, now and in the future.
+Everyone benefits from having a Youth Council: children have the opportunity to think more about the world around them, decision makers discover new approaches to problems, and teachers are inspired by the children's creative thinking.
+When setting up the Youth Council, DNB received support from the Missing Chapter Foundation, a partner of Unicef Netherlands.
+The two organisations aim to ensure that children have an equal voice in the decisions that affect them, now and in the future.